Peter Helliar: Personal life

+Peter grew up in Bundoora, Victoria and attended school at Parade College.
+He was vice captain of Parade College in his final year and also captained their Second XVIII football team.

 Helliar is married to Bridget "Brij" Helliar, and they have three sons.
-In 2007, he sold a property he owned in Montmorency.
 In 2013, Peter and Bridget, together with their three young sons, backpacked around Eastern Europe.
 Peter summed up the experience by saying "Backpacking with your kids is tough work but hugely rewarding for everyone.
 Just like parenting, really."

+In 2007, he sold a property he owned in Montmorency.
 In 2016, Helliar sold a luxury property they owned in Plenty.
-Helliar lives in Melbourne, Victoria, in the suburb of Ivanhoe.
+Helliar currently lives in the suburb of Ivanhoe in Melbourne, Victoria.